bsc-iitm/python/ppa/week-4/PPA-6.md

 ## Solution-3

 Take a look at line-5.
 As the loop proceeds, we are swapping the first and last element, then the second and the penultimate element, and so on.
 Also take a look at the end-point of the `range` function.
+This solution stands out from all the previous two in one detail: it reverses the list in-place, meaning, it doesn't require a new list.

 ```python
 L = input().split(',')